Brachiosaurus: Holotype specimen

 Preparation of the holotype began in the fall of 1900 shortly after it was collected by Riggs for the Field Museum.
 First the limb elements were processed.
 In the winter of 1904, the badly weathered vertebrae of the back and hip were prepared by James B. Abbott and C.T.
 Kline.
 As the preparation of each bone was finished, it was put on display in a glass case in Hall 35 of the Fine Arts Palace of the Worlds Columbian Exposition, the Field Museum's first location.
 All the bones were, solitarily, still on display by 1908 in Hall 35 when the Field Museum's newly mounted Apatosaurus was unveiled, the very specimen Riggs had found in Quarry 12, today catalogued as FMNH P25112 and identified as a Brontosaurus exemplar.

-No mount of Brachiosaurus was attempted because only twenty percent of the skeleton had been recovered.
+No mount of Brachiosaurus was attempted at the time because only twenty percent of the skeleton had been recovered.
 In 1993, the holotype bones were molded and cast, and the missing bones were sculpted based on material of the related Brachiosaurus brancai (now Giraffatitan) in Museum für Naturkunde, Berlin.
 This plastic skeleton was mounted and, in 1994, put on display at the north end of Stanley Field Hall, the main exhibit hall of the Field Museum's current building.
 The real bones of the holotype were put on exhibit in two large glass cases at either end of the mounted cast.
 The mount stood until 1999, when it was moved to the BConcourse of United Airlines' Terminal One in O'Hare International Airport to make room for the museum's newly acquired Tyrannosaurus skeleton, "Sue".
 At the same time, the Field Museum mounted a second plastic cast of the skeleton (designed for outside use) which was on display outside the museum on the NW terrace until 2022.
 Another outdoor cast was sent to Disney's Animal Kingdom to serve as a gateway icon for the "DinoLand, U.S.A." area, known as the "Oldengate Bridge" that connects the two halves of the fossil quarry themed Boneyard play area.